tapan-d/carcounter/CarCounterManual.md

 Terminate the python carLogger program with Control-C Move the car counter back to the IT room still powered on.

-9. Transfer the files from the car counter to a laptop using either terminal emulation program file logging and "cat", or connect to a router and FileZilla.
-Or any other way you dream up.
-Note: the serial terminal has trouble with the 115200 baud rate and sometimes drops characters so the file must be edited.
+9. Transfer the files from the car counter to a laptop or desktop.
+It is fastest to plug the raspberry pi into a router with an ethernet cable, then use the serial terminal to find the IP address assigned to the pi.
+Then use software like FileZilla or scp to transfer the files.
+Once the files are transfered to the laptop delete them from the raspberry pi with "sudo rm *.log"

 10. Power off the raspberry pi with:
 sudo poweroff

-11. After a minute, unplug the car counter from the power brick.
+11. After a minute when the green light on the pi stops blinking, unplug the car counter from the power brick.
 Be sure to recharge the power brick for the next day.

 ##Troubleshooting